tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 send Certificate, CertificateVerify, and Finished.
 If it declines, it MUST send a Certificate message containing no certificates followed by Finished.
 All of the client's messages for a given response
-MUST appear consecutively on the wire with no intervening messages of other types.
+MUST appear consecutively on the wire with no intervening messages of other type or from other responses.

 A client that receives a CertificateRequest message without having sent the "post_handshake_auth" extension MUST send an "unexpected_message" fatal